‘From small beginnings come great things’ The Parable of the Mustard Seed

 All classes give out weekly homework on a Friday.
 It is expected to be returned by the following Wednesday.

 The work should always have been explained and discussed in class before coming home; it may be a continuation of classwork, or a maths games already familiar to your child.
 It is our intention, and good practice, not to send work home that the child cannot already do i.e. parents are not expected to teach new skills.

 There should be a clear explanation/reminder from the teacher of what is expected.

 Each child has a homework book and the majority of tasks are kept in there.
+There will be a mixture on paper and online tasks.
 Homework books should be returned on the Wednesday for marking.